SQL-Project-Solutions/SQL_HackerRank/README.md

 This repository provides solutions to HackerRank challenges in SQL.
 Structured Query Language or simply (SQL) is not only simple to learn, but it also continues to be a highly in-demand skill.
 I used MS Server SQL or Transact-SQL option for solving those challenges.

-Below, you will find tables or individual sections, with challenge name, difficulty level and a link to solution.
+Below, you will find tables for individual sections, with challenge name, difficulty level and a link to solution.
 </br>
 </br>
 BASIC SELECT